86Box/86Box/tests/README.md

 The tests use the real FDC/FDD/IMG/D86F path to check immediate missing-head errors and normal bitstream Read ID completion in DMA and non-DMA modes.
 They adapt host timers, interrupts and file services; Read ID has no DMA payload, so this is not a DMA-transfer test.
 The fixture includes FDC/FDD as C-in-C++ for private device access, compiles IMG/D86F/FIFO/CRC as C, and uses portable filesystem temporary directories.

+The same fixture checks zero-step SEEK completion with `FDC_FLAG_IRQ_ON_NOOP_SEEK` enabled and disabled, including the DOR interrupt gate and successful Sense Interrupt Status without head movement.
+The default retains the polled compatibility behavior introduced by commit `e140db7d1` for 386BSD and 1B/V3.
+The Convertible opts into interrupts because its BIOS power-on recovery waits for IRQ6 even when restoring cylinder zero.

 # Cartridges

 The cartridge tests compile `src/device/cartridge.c` as C and exercise raw and headered image loading, replacement/ejection, overlap and address bounds, and hard-reset reloads.
 They use real temporary image files with a small external-memory mapping adapter; they do not emulate CPU execution, RAM/BIOS arbitration, or the real memory mapping cache.